tangollama/cis411_lab1/labreports/LAB_TheIbinator.md

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.

+The most appropriate architectural pattern in this situation is the layered pattern.
+Although this pattern does make it a little complexity with all the layering being independent.
+There will have to be a

-2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.
+2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements. good sense of communication between all the layers.
+But the benefits of this architectural structture is that the third party system can be implemented independently without it affecting the overall structure too much.
 # Step 3: Scaling an Architecture
 18 months into the future, Serve Central is experiencing profound growth in the use of the service with more than 100k daily, active users and nearly 1M event registrations per month.
 As a result, the [Gates Foundation](https://www.gatesfoundation.org/) has funded a project to build and launch a mobile application aimed at encouraging peer-to-peer volunteer opportunity promotion and organization.